-Stroke, an infarct in the brain, is the fifth-leading cause of death in the United States.
-An estimated 87% of strokes are ischemic in origin and result from occlusion of a cerebral artery by an embolus or thrombus.
+Stroke, an infarct in the brain, is the 5th-leading cause of death in the United States.
+The vast majority of strokes are ischemic in origin and result from occlusion of a cerebral artery by an embolus or thrombus.
 Hemorrhagic strokes are either intracerebral or subarachnoid and occur when blood from a ruptured vessel damages brain tissue.
 Venous strokes, due to thrombosis of the venous dural sinuses, are less common but may be associated with hypercoagulability, dehydration, and the use of estrogen.

 Symptoms of stroke include the following sudden changes:

-Compared with whites, blacks and Native Americans have higher a prevalence of stroke, and blacks, Asians, Native Americans, and Latinos have higher stroke mortality.
+In the United States, Black and Native American individuals have a higher prevalence of stroke, and Black, Asian, Native American, and Latino individuals have higher stroke mortality when compared to white individuals.
 It is unclear whether these differences are due to environmental (e.g., differential access to medical care) or genetic causes.
 Other risk factors include:

 Hypertension.
 As the most important modifiable risk factor, especially for hemorrhagic stroke, both systolic hypertension and diastolic hypertension are associated with an increased risk.
 (For more information, see Hypertension chapter.)